telerik/xaml-docs/controls/radrichtextbox/document-elements/features-inlineuicontainer.md

 * __XamlFormatProvider__: All inline UI containers are deserialized and imported.

-* __DocxFormatProvider__: There cannot be any inline UI containers in a DOCX, as they are not exported in the first place.
+* __DocxFormatProvider__: There cannot be any inline UI containers in DOCX, as they are not exported in the first place.

-* __RtfFormatProvider__: There cannot be any inline UI containers in a DOCX, as they are not exported in the first place.
+* __RtfFormatProvider__: There cannot be any inline UI containers in RTF, as they are not exported in the first place.

 * __PdfFormatProvider__: PDF import is currently not supported.